ghramcode18/Social-Sphere/README.md

    ```

 2. **Set up the database:**
-   - Create a PostgreSQL database and configure your application properties for database connection.
+   - Create a 0beb8bc8-9611-4d11-ab34-f784779deb5aPostgreSQL database and configure your application properties for database connection.

 3. **Build the project:**
    ```bash